phuongnguyenitpro/phuongnguyenitpro/README.md

 * VCP
 * LPI
 * Enterprise IT Infrastructure Management
+* IT Strategy & IT Management
+* ERP / DMS Project Implementation
 * System Administration & Solution Design
+* Digital Transformation Consulting

 ---

 ## 🚀 What I’m Interested In

-I’m interested in modern IT technologies, including:
+I’m interested in modern IT technologies and enterprise transformation, including:

 * Cloud infrastructure
 * Enterprise system architecture